 In the past, we would work with clients to create spaces based on tasks and headcounts, designing activity zones with auxiliary spaces.
 In today’s world of work, it’s important everyone feels a sense of belonging when they come into the office.
 People want to come into a space that provides them with what they need during a given day, whether it’s collaboration zones, focus rooms, or areas for respite.

 Research indicates that approximately 15-25% of people in the workforce are neurodiverse, and those employees are more likely to experience stress and anxiety in a crowded, noisy office.
-Albert explains how we account for that in our office designs:
+Albert explains how we account for that in office designs like Bread Financial's:

 “When we talk about distractions, not everything is created equal, especially when you’re thinking about neurodiversity.
 There are nuances; there are different levels of distraction for different types of workers.” – Albert De Plazaola

 “Employees want to have the same control in the workplace that they have at home—a ‘Choose Your Own Adventure’ when you come to work.
 No matter how somebody works best, we have given them a place to be able to do that.” – Aimee Collins